Anyline vs Trax

 - Does it have a free plan?

-- Yes, Trax has a free plan with limited features.
+- Yes, Trax provides a free plan with limited features for evaluation.

 - What integrations does it support?